arendjr/phebe/phebe/src/content/blog/in-search-of-a-better-bevy-ui.md

 Just like Bevy UI, I decided to create a flex-inspired layout system.
 It shouldn't really be a surprise, since like many, I have a fair share of web experience.
-I'm not really a fan of CSS though, so when the other blog mentioned [Morphism](https://github.com/vizia/morphorm) as being their preferred layout algorithm, I checked it out and regretted I had not tried it out instead.
+I'm not really a fan of CSS though, so when the other blog mentioned [Morphorm](https://github.com/vizia/morphorm) as being their preferred layout algorithm, I checked it out and regretted I had not tried it out instead.
 A missed opportunity on my part!

 It wasn't a huge loss, since I only needed to implement a flex-like subset that was sufficient for a single project.
-But I like Morphism's simplicity, and I do hope one day Bevy UI will adopt it or something like it.
+But I like Morphorm's simplicity, and I do hope one day Bevy UI will adopt it or something like it.
 I didn't try it out yet, but I'm particularly intrigued by how they solve respecting aspect ratios by allowing you to define width or height using a ratio of the other.
 (My own